nickfargo/state/src/state.coffee.md

         args = [args] if args? and not isArray args

-Provisional `context` is confined to the local state tree of `@owner` at the recursive origin; i.e., `State` context is inherited transparently via protostates, but is dynamic along the superstate chain.
+Provisional `context` is flattened onto `this.owner`’s state tree.

         @_?.events?[ eventType ]?.emit args, context or this if via & VIA_PROTO
           @protostate?.emit eventType, args, context or this, VIA_PROTO if via & VIA_SUPER
-          ( ss = @superstate )?.emit eventType, args, context or ss return
+          for relative in @order ? @linearize() when relative isnt this relative.emit eventType, args, context ? relative

+        return

       trigger: @::emit